frenetic-be/d3lines/API/d3lines_plot.md

 var svg = d3.select("#main-svg");
 ```

-Without specifying any option, you will get an empty plot with default axes:
+Without specifying any option, you will get an empty plot with default axes (see [this jsfiddle](https://jsfiddle.net/frenetic_be/5951nd84/)):
+:

 ```javascript
 d3lines.plot(svg);